 Don’t wait for a holiday

 Sure, those Labor Day barbecues or Thanksgiving backyard football games are great.
 But don’t wait for those holidays on the calendar to create a family ritual.
 Make traditions part of your family culture, and celebrate them often.
-Make it part of your family’s mission statement.

 Photo by Rosana Prada

-Here are a few tips for creating that tradition of yours:
+A few tips for creating that tradition of yours:

 • Keep it simple.
 That way you’ll do it regularly.